-Julie Oommen, managing director of Caremark Wakefield, shares her journey from an employed organisational role into running her own franchise in-home care business
+Julie Oommen, managing director of Caremark Wakefield, shares her journey from an employed organisational role to running her own in-home care franchise

 “My introduction to Caremark was totally serendipitous,” says Julie Oommen.
 Prior to her discovery, she was content and engrossed in her job as a specialist practitioner in the NHS which was a role she had attained in spite of a series of challenges.

 Although the idea of starting a business was always at the back of her mind, Julie was apprehensive about the sheer time and effort starting up a business would necessitate.

 “I was aimlessly scrolling through Facebook one day when I stumbled upon an advertisement for Caremark.
 Acting instinctively, I made an enquiry about getting involved in the start-up business through the link that was provided,” she explains.

 Almost immediately, upon receiving the enquiry, former recruitment consultant Mak Abdelnur responded and they proceeded to have a chat about Julie’s profound interest in the advertisement.
 “He was incredibly accommodating throughout the conversation and made such astute, convincing points that they allowed me to even entertain the prospect of starting my own business in my mind,” continues Julie.

 “We arranged a meeting with the head office and found that everyone there was very welcoming and supportive; following this meeting I had got the general essence of the domiciliary care business.
 I also had the opportunity to meet the CEO of Caremark Limited Kevin Lewis.
 Although he is ultimately a franchise owner and my buying the franchise would have been in his best interests, Kevin never pressured me to buy the franchise; rather, made me aware of the challenges I would face in the business, of some I had not even been aware the existence of!
 I walked away feeling incredibly confident with my decision and then decided to take the leap of faith.”